Lawyers Who Prosecute Makers Of Defective Consumer Products

 Our attorneys represented the surviving wife and two children of a Northern California real estate developer.
 While participating as a passenger in a “ride along” on a self-propelled man lift (which was to be used for accessing heating and ventilating ducting in his real estate projects) the decedent was killed when the lift tipped over.
 Our product liability team demonstrated that the lift, as designed, had a center of gravity that was too high and the risk of tip-over was not adequately addressed either by a widened wheelbase or the use of outriggers.

 The manufacturer attempted to blame the operator of the device for driving it on an uneven exterior surface when, in fact, the lift was intended for indoor use.
-The recovery made on behalf of our clients included compensation for future lost earnings of the decedent and general damages for the loss of a husband and father’s love, care, comfort and society.
+The recovery made on behalf of our clients included compensation for future lost earnings of the decedent and general damages for the loss of a husband and father’s love, care, comfort, and society.
 The settlement included periodic court-supervised payments throughout the lives of the two children to provide for college education and security during their young adult years.

 Death Of Husband And Father — Mismatched Car And Trailer — $5.25 Million Settlement

 Our product liability lawyers negotiated a cash and annuity settlement having a present value of $5.25 million on behalf of the surviving widow and two minor children of a 42-year-old fire captain who was killed when his SUV rolled over on Highway 50 while pulling an “ultralight” travel trailer.
-The plaintiffs claimed that the defendant motor home retailer inappropriately sold the family a trailer that was too large to be safely pulled by their small SUV.
+The plaintiffs claimed that the defendant motorhome retailer inappropriately sold the family a trailer that was too large to be safely pulled by their small SUV.

 They also claimed that the retailer failed to advise them that if the travel trailer were loaded to its maximum capacity (as specified by the trailer manufacturer), it would weigh 1,400 pounds more than the maximum weight recommended by the SUV manufacturer.
 While traveling on Highway 50, passing a semi truck, the trailer was hit by a gust of wind, causing it to fishtail, go out of control and roll over, pulling the towing SUV with it.

 The defendants claimed that had the decedent read the owner’s manuals for his vehicle and the trailer, he would have observed warnings in both manuals regarding overloading and that by weighing the vehicles, he could have avoided the situation that produced his death.
-The settlement was reached after three mediations.
+The settlement was reached after three medications.

 Defective Industrial Metal Forming Machine — $4.5 Million Settlement

-We successfully represented the interests of a 42-year-old metal worker who suffered catastrophic brain injury after a 50-pound piece of metal was ejected from a metal-forming lathe manufactured by the defendant, a Japanese corporation.
-On behalf of our brain-damaged client, our attorneys demonstrated that the lathe had been manufactured and sold without analyzing all possible failure modes and without including protection for work pieces or chuck components to be contained within the chamber of the lathe.
+We successfully represented the interests of a 42-year-old metal worker who suffered a catastrophic brain injury after a 50-pound piece of metal was ejected from a metal-forming lathe manufactured by the defendant, a Japanese corporation.
+On behalf of our brain-damaged client, our attorneys demonstrated that the lathe had been manufactured and sold without analyzing all possible failure modes and without including protection for workpieces or chuck components to be contained within the chamber of the lathe.

 Our attorneys were able to prove that the manufacturer knew of at least two similar lathe accidents, but had taken no remedial action.
 Under the terms of the settlement, approximately 75 percent was paid in cash, and 25 percent was dedicated to the purchase of multiple annuities to help pay for ongoing medical costs and to provide financial support for the wife and children of our injured client.
 As part of the settlement, a workers’ compensation lien in excess of $1 million was also compromised and waived.